charlestolley/python-snmp/docs/source/index.rst

 Welcome to the ``snmp`` library documentation!
 This library focuses on making the Simple Network Management Protocol as simple-to-use as possible.
 If you are new to ``snmp``, you can see the basic usage in the examples below.
 For an explanation of these examples, see the :doc:`getting_started` section.

-For an in-depth description of all available features, consult the ``snmp`` :doc:`Library Reference<snmp>`, which details the full public API.
+For a complete list of available features, and a precise description of their behavior, consult the :doc:`Library Reference<library>`.

 Installation
 ------------